A CHRONOLOGICAL HISTORY OF

 - THE GROUP HEADS FOR NATIONAL TV AUDIENCE

-- "3MT NAILED IT...
-90 MINUTE CONCERT SPECIAL AND NO RETAKES"
+- “90 MINUTE CONCERT SPECIAL AND NO RETAKES - THE GUYS NAILED IT"

 In April of 2003, Detroit Public Television (DPTV-PBS) filmed and produced a 90-minute music concert special "Three Men and a Tenor- In Concert" taped in front of a sold-out crowd of over 1700 in Dearborn, MI.
 The show eventually played in over 70 major and smaller TV markets across the nation.
 It was awarded an Emmy for "Best Live Shots".
 One of the major successes of the taping was that it was recorded "live to tape", meaning they would only stop in cases of major production flaws.
 But, amazingly, Three Men and a Tenor filmed their 90-minute show in one take with no retakes needed.
 It was a statement about how prepared they were for their big opportunity.